- Computed Tomography

 - Health Sciences Division

 The Pharmacy Technology program includes classroom instruction coordinated with textbooks and laboratory activities.
 Coursework give students a broad knowledge of the actions and uses of drugs, pharmacology, pharmaceutical calculations, anatomy and physiology, drug delivery systems, pharmacy administration, and medical terminology and abbreviations.
 Simulated pharmacy technology laboratory activities and clinical experiences allow students to build management, organization, and interpersonal skills as well as skills in customer relations, computer technology, and communication as they learn how to perform pharmacy-related functions.
 Clinical practice takes place in medical centers such as Johnston Memorial Hospital and WakeMed Health and Hospitals, and in selected retail pharmacies.
-The program has been designed to meet the accreditation standards of the American Society of Health-System Pharmacists.

 All applicants must complete the following requirements: